Toggle: English / Spanish

 Testicular failure is uncommon.
 Causes include:

-Certain drugs, including glucocorticoids, ketoconazole, and opioid pain medications
+- Certain medicines, including glucocorticoids, ketoconazole, chemotherapy, and opioid pain medicines

 The following can increase the risk of testicular failure: